All Products

 3. In the left-side navigation pane, click Event Rules.
 On the page that appears, click Create Rule.

-4. In the Create Rule wizard, perform the following steps:
+4. Complete the Create Rule wizard:

-For more information, see Event patterns.
+For event pattern syntax, see Event patterns.

 Note